What to Wear for a Family Photo Shoot

 What not to wear for a family photoshoot?

-Avoid bold patterns, graphic tees, neon colors, and overly bright white or black.
+Avoid bold patterns, graphic tees, neon colors, and bright white or black.
 These can create distractions or lighting issues in photos.

 Can I wear jeans in a family photoshoot?